SichaoFu/Personal_Homepage/index.md

 ### Other Papers

-1. Zhengqiang Zhang, Qinmu Peng, **Sichao Fu**, Yiu-ming Cheung, Yue Zhao, Shujian Yu and Xinge You, "A Componentwise Approach to Weakly-Supervised Semantic Segmentation Using Dual Feedback Network", **IEEE Transactions on Neural Networks and Learning Systems**, in press, 2021.
+1. Zhengqiang Zhang, Qinmu Peng, **Sichao Fu**, Yiu-ming Cheung, Yue Zhao, Shujian Yu and Xinge You, "A Componentwise Approach to Weakly-Supervised Semantic Segmentation Using Dual Feedback Network", **IEEE Transactions on Neural Networks and Learning Systems**, in press, 2022.
-1. Jun Tang, Yanjiang Wang, **Sichao Fu**, Baodi Liu and Weifeng Liu, "A Graph Convolutional Neural Network Model with Fisher Vector Encoding and Channel-wise Spatial-Temporal Aggregation for Skeleton-based Action Recognition", **IET Image Processing**, Under Review.
+1. Jun Tang, Yanjiang Wang, **Sichao Fu**, Baodi Liu and Weifeng Liu, "A Graph Convolutional Neural Network Model with Fisher Vector Encoding and Channel-wise Spatial-Temporal Aggregation for Skeleton-based Action Recognition", **IET Image Processing**, in press, 2022.

 ### Degree Thesis